visits

 Posted on: Nov, 23rd 2010

 Microsoft wants that we can play with the Xbox 360 moving us in front of the screen.
 For that have spend hundreds of millions of dollars in develop a device to realize the recognition and the tracking, not only of a complete person but several ones, including also 3D information, its name is Kinect.
 In this post you will discover how works the hardware and the artificial intelligence algorithms that uses.
-Follow reading:
+Learn more about "Kinect: How works its 3D body tracking"

 visits